Research Infrastructure Investment Program

 - The amounts and sources of match funding;

-- The names of potential UMN faculty reviewers who are NOT part of the proposal.
+- The names of 2-4 potential UMN faculty reviewers who are NOT current users.

 REQUIRED COMPONENTS OF PROPOSAL

-- The Cover Page signed by the corresponding principal investigator and the authorized official of the matching funds;
+- The cover page (required template provided) signed by the corresponding principal investigator and the authorized official of the matching funds;

 - The proposal narrative (not to exceed five pages) that describes the infrastructure, the research and researchers it supports or will support, and the benefits to the research and to the University of Minnesota.
 The narrative portion should include: